-Financial Aid Suspension -
+Financial Aid Suspension

-Financial Aid Suspension status may be assigned to a student for any one of three separate reasons (see below).
+Financial Aid Suspension status may be assigned to a student if they are not meeting the criteria listed in the chart above.
 A student who is placed on Financial Aid Suspension is not eligible for Financial Aid.
 In some instances, a student may receive financial aid, but only if they re-establish eligibility by meeting the standards set forth in this policy.

-- 1. Previous Financial Aid Warning Assigned to a student that attempted less than 48 credit hours that is still not meeting SAP following their semester of Financial Aid Warning. - A student in this category has the option to complete a financial aid appeal. - 2.
-Over 48 credit hour Suspension- Automatically assigned to a student that has attempted 48 or more credit hours and is not meeting SAP, regardless of being placed on Financial Aid Warning before or not. - A student in this category has the option to complete a financial aid appeal. - 3.
-Over 90 credit hour Suspension- Automatically assigned to a student that has attempted 90 or more credit hours and is not meeting SAP, regardless of being placed on Financial Aid warning before or not. - A student in this category does NOT have the option to complete a financial aid appeal.
+- 1. Certificate programs: Automatic after first semester if not meeting the above standards. - A student in this category has the option to complete a financial aid appeal. - 2.
+Undergraduate Programs: - Previous Financial Aid Warning Assigned to an undergraduate program student that is still not meeting SAP following their semester of Financial Aid Warning. - A student in this category has the option to complete a financial aid appeal. - Over 48 credit hour Suspension- Automatically assigned to a student that has attempted 48 or more credit hours and is not meeting SAP, regardless of being placed on Financial Aid Warning before or not. - A student in this category has the option to complete a financial aid appeal. - Over 90 credit hour Suspension-Automatically assigned to a student that has attempted 90 or more credit hours and is not meeting SAP, regardless of being placed on Financial Aid warning before or not. - A student in this category does not have the option to complete a financial aid appeal.